 On a more practical level, these legal theories tend to play out when a party asserts frustration of purpose or impracticability of performance.
-The obligor can also assert both theories from a more proactive stance, arguing that it 'will not receive the agreed exchange for [its] own performance because some circumstance has discharged the obligee's duty to render that agreed exchange, on the ground of either impracticability or frustration.
-The doctrine of impossibility of performance has largely faded from view owing to the difficulty in applying it in accordance with its terms (ie, too often the exceptions swallowed the rule).
+The obligor can also assert both theories from a more proactive stance, arguing that it 'will not receive the agreed exchange for [its] own performance because some circumstance has discharged the obligee's duty to render that agreed exchange, on the ground of either impracticability or frustration'.
+[5] The doctrine of impossibility of performance has largely faded from view, due to the difficulty in applying it according to its terms (ie, too often the exceptions swallowed the rule).

-Even if a party successfully raises one of the above excuses to suspend performance, this does not end in the enquiry.
+Even if a party successfully raises one of the above excuses to suspend performance, this does not end in the inquiry.
 In some cases, the impediment may only be temporary, leaving the court to consider whether performance can be completed in the future.
-By way of example, as governments discuss the 'new normal' after the lifting of the restrictions imposed in response to the covid-19 pandemic, this last point will become a flashpoint.
+By way of example, as governments discuss the 'new normal' after the lifting of the restrictions imposed in response to covid-19, this last point will become key.
 In both cases, the court would then decide whether the contract should be terminated or performance merely suspended.